Spring is in the air and that puts us in the mood for a home refresh. This season, we’re venturing into the world of urban gardening.

 Expand your garden even more with our Amish Ladder Bookshelf.
 This piece also makes use of vertical space, and does not take up a lot of room.
 Having all of your plants conveniently organized next to each other makes watering easy.

-Our Amish Pine Water Stand helps house various plants while keeping your supplies in order.
-Store your watering can and fertilizer in its spacious cabinet.
+Our Amish Pine Catch Stand Cabinet helps display various plants while keeping your supplies in order.
+Store your watering can and fertilizer below.

 If your city space has a patio or balcony, a potting table is a great way to create a hub for your urban garden.
 The Amish Cyprus Outdoor Potting Table offers plenty of space to grow your plants and store your supplies.